-# Notification status
+# Notification states

 A notification is an email sent to users to inform them about events in their account.
 Examples include order status updates, subscription changes (upsizes or downsizes), invoice generation, and other relevant events.